Degis-Insurance/Degis-Core/docs/solidity-docgen/farming/FarmingPool.md

 This contract is for LPToken mining on Degis

-   The pool id starts from 1 not 0
+   The pool id starts from 1 rather than 0
+        The degis reward is calculated by timestamp rather than block number

+        VeDEG will boost the farming speed by having a extra reward type The extra reward is shared by those staking lptokens with veDEG balances Every time the veDEG balance change, the reward will be updated

 ## Functions
 ### constructor